Working with Media Components

 Full Bleed

-The 'Full Bleed' option will make the gallery fit to the sides of the article without padding
+The 'Full Bleed' option will make the gallery fit the full width of the article without padding.

 Video

-A video can be embedded using a video code or via uploading a video file.
-The options available to a video component are similar to others but also have:
+A video can be embedded using a URL or by uploading a video file.
+The options available to a video component are:

 Movie/Web Video